When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Two Major League Baseball teams call Florida home: The Miami Marlins and the Tampa Bay Rays, both of which were founded in the 1990s.
 Florida is also home to MLB Spring Training each year which may also be possible to bet on in the future.

-When you hear ice hockey you may not think of Florida but the sport is relatively popular with two NHL franchises based in the state.
-The Tampa Bay Lighting and the Florida Panthers which play home games at the BB&T Center in Sunrise, Florida.
+When you hear ice hockey you may not think of Florida, but the sport is relatively popular with two NHL franchises based in the state.
+The Tampa Bay Lightning and the Florida Panthers which play home games at the BB&T Center in Sunrise, Florida.
 Sunrise is a town just west of Ft.
 Lauderdale and just north of Miami.

-Once legalization takes effect, people in Florida will be able to to wager on all manner of pro sports, not just teams based in the state.
+Once legalization does take effect – the hope right now is that it will happen by early 2022 – people in Florida will be able to wager on all manner of pro sports, not just teams based in the state.
 Gator and Seminole fans will also be excited to know that college sports should be available to bet on too, giving residents an opportunity to bet on dozens of college sports games each weekend.

-When the time does come that we see legalized sports gambling in the state of Florida, it would most likely start with land based sportsbooks within a brick and mortar casino.
+When the time does come that we see legalized sports gambling in the state of Florida, it would most likely start with land-based sportsbooks within a brick-and-mortar casino operated by the Seminole Tribe.
 Land-based betting is usually followed by online sportsbooks that offer the same betting options as live venues.

 Given that online sports betting is still illegal, the issue of no deposit betting is currently moot.
-However, in the event that online sports betting becomes legal, residents of Florida can expect a similar approach to what other states are currently offering.
+However, once online sports betting does become legal, residents of Florida can expect a similar approach to what other states are currently offering.

 In states like New York and Mississippi, bettors are usually required to make a deposit upon registration in order to make real money bets.
 That said, no-deposit promotions are popular and when you find one, take it.
 Always remember, though, that any type of promotion regarding no-deposit wagering usually comes with a few strings attached.

-However, with more and more states opting for legalization, it’s probably a matter of when not if sports betting will become legal in Florida.
-While the Sunshine State may be moving at a slower pace than its neighbors, we predict it’s only a matter of time until legislation is passed to push legalization forward.
+With more and more states opting for legalization, it’s probably a matter of when not if sports betting will become legal in Florida.
+While the Sunshine State may be moving at a slower pace than its neighbors, the current prediction for legalization is expected to take place by sometime in 2022.

 Add to that the fact that people in Florida love sports and already love to gamble and you’ve got the recipe for a thriving sports betting market.